pxntus/puslib/README.md

 This package is mainly intended for ground segment tools, e.g.:

 * data extraction and post-processing of telemetry.
+* simulators.
 * EGSE SW, and thus enabling the use of mission control systems for controling and monitoring of EGSE equipment.
-* Python based commanders in mission control systems (instead of esoteric languages like PLUTO)
+* enable Python based commanding for mission control systems and other PUS based systems.
-* mission-specific tools
+* mission-specific tools.
+* student projects.

 ## Basic Example